-Double Gloucester cheese is traditionally made from the milk of Gloucestershire cows.
+Double Gloucester territorial cheese is traditionally made from the milk of Gloucestershire cows.
 There is a single and double variety of Gloucestershire cheese, the ‘double’ refers to the milk that is skimmed twice.
 Double Gloucester milk has also been aged for a longer period than single Gloucester giving it a stronger and more savoury flavour, with a firmer texture.
 It also has a characteristically yellow colour which comes from the particular milk used.
 It’s often blended with other ingredients such as chives or chilli and is famous for being the cheese used in ‘cheese-rolling’ as it’s always produced in a round shape.

 Lancashire cheese comes in three distinct varieties – creamy, tasty and crumbly – the ‘creamy’ and ‘tasty’ varieties are the more traditional methods whereas ‘crumbly’ has come about in the mid-1900s when the makers needed to make mass production Lancashire cheese.
 The original Creamy Lancashire originates from when there wasn’t quite enough milk from a single day to make cheese, so it was curdled and accumulated for several days to make enough curd for a cheese.
 When this was matured for four to twelve weeks it became fluffy and creamy in texture.
-When that cheese is matured for between 12 to 24 weeks it then becomes Tasty Lancashire.
+When that cheese is matured for between 12 to 24 weeks it then becomes a territorial Tasty Lancashire.
 The Crumbly version doesn’t follow this traditional method, instead it follows recipes closer to Cheshire cheese or Wensleydale.
 We sell Shorrock’s Lancashire Bomb which uses the ‘Tasty’ method – matured for a full 24 months!

 Red Leicester is a cow’s milk cheese, originally made on farms in Leicestershire.
 It was originally made from the surplus milk used to create Stilton and closely followed the recipe of cheddar.
 It’s distinctive red colour comes from Annatto extract which is a natural food colouring that comes from annatto seeds.
 The seeds have a slightly peppery, nutmeg flavour which adds to the depth of the flavour of red Leicester and was originally added to give a consistent colour to the cheese.
 We sell Sparkenhoe Red Leicester which is made by David and Jo Clarke of the Leicestershire Handmade Cheese company in South West Leicestershire and it’s been matured for six months.
 We think it’s the best red Leicester in the country.

 True Stilton can only be made in Derbyshire, Leicestershire and Nottinghamshire and needs to follow the Stilton recipe.
 Surprisingly this means that cheese made in in the village of Stilton in Cambridgeshire, can’t be sold as Stilton!
 There’s actually a white version of Stilton, but the cheese we all know and love is the blue version which has a strong smell and taste.
 The distinctive blue veins come from the crust of the cheese being pierced with needles which allows air into the core.
 It then ripens over nine to twelve weeks.
-A traditional Stilton also has to have a cylindrical shape, be unpressed, have 48% fat, have its own crust and be deemed to taste as Stilton – perhaps the most highly regulated of all the territorial cheeses.
+A territorial Stilton also has to have a cylindrical shape, be unpressed, have 48% fat, have its own crust and be deemed to taste as Stilton – perhaps the most highly regulated of all the territorial cheeses.

 We sell Stilton by Cropwell Bishop which is simply the best Stilton in the world.
 It’s made in the Vale of Belvoir south east of Nottingham and is supremely creamy.